 Individual counseling is an opportunity for you to work on, through, and gain insight about issues going on in your life.
 These might be issues you're well-aware of, but can also be unknown and unexpected issues.

 Traditionally, individual therapy is going to be focused on talking about and through issues and situations in your life.
 Services may last for anywhere from a few sessions to several years depending on what your individual needs may be.
 Initial sessions are often conversational in nature, where you will have an opportunity to work with the therapist to explore and assess areas in your life in which you may be struggling.
-Over time, you and your therapist may engage more specific activities during session, referred to as "interventions" or "modalities," such as Eye Movement Desensitization and Reprocessing (EMDR), Mindfulness, Dialectical Behavioral Therapy (DBT), Internal Family Systems (IFS), Image Transformation Therapy (ImTT), etc.
+Over time, you and your therapist may engage more specific activities during session, referred to as "interventions" or "modalities," such as Eye Movement Desensitization and Reprocessing (EMDR), Mindfulness, Dialectical Behavioral Therapy (DBT), Cognitive Behavioral Therapy (CBT), Internal Family Systems (IFS), Image Transformation Therapy (ImTT), Somatic, and Narrative.

 Family therapy can augment your current work individually, or be an opportunity for the family members to come together to support the collective healing of all family members.
 Sessions can consist of including just your partner or the entire immediate family, and remember that "family" can include your chosen family.
 Often, if only one individual makes changes in their life, other intimate relationships can actually begin to suffer.
 This is due to people getting into routines of relating to one another, so when one person begins to change and the other(s) don't, things can get even more complicated.